The Last Street Preacha

-The Last Street Preacha is the fourth album released by Christian rapper T-Bone.
-It was released on February 27, 2001 and peaked at No 33 on the Top Heatseekers chart and No 24 on the Billboard Top Contemporary Christian chart.
-Unlike his previous 90s albums, this album sees T-Bone moving into a more West Coast sound with visible G-funk elements.
+The Last Street Preacha is the fourth album by Christian hip hop artist T-Bone.
+It was released on February 27, 2001 via Bone Yard/Flicker Records.
+Production was handled entirely by Etienne "Chase" Clark.
+It features guest appearances from Dawkins & Dawkins and E. Doggie Montana.
+The album peaked at No 33 on the Billboard Heatseekers Albums chart and No 24 on the Top Contemporary Christian Albums chart in the United States.
+Unlike his previous 90s albums, this album sees T-Bone moving into a more West Coast sound with visible g-funk elements.

+At the 44th Annual Grammy Awards, the album was nominated for a Grammy Award for Best Rock Gospel Album, but lost to DC Talk's Solo.